-activities undertaken The 2016 during underscored the ICAC Secretariat's continued commitment to: achieving the goals and objectives set by the Board of the ICAC, assisting with implementing strategies to strengthen the role of the ICAC, as well as supporting the various Reaional Committees of the Institute.
-While the Secretariat was successful in achieving many of its various targets, this was accomplished despite several challenges, including limited capacity and resource constraints.
-We thank the ICAC Board and Executive Officers, the dedicated members of staff and those who supported our overall efforts during 2016.
+during 2016 underscored ICAC the achieving the goals and of the ICAC, assisting with the various Reaional While the Secretariat was successful in achieving many of its various targets, this several challenges, including limited capacity and resource constraints.
+We Additionally, the ICAC President and the thank the ICAC Board and Executive Officers, CEO held several meetings during the year the dedicated members of staff and those who with Darlene Nzorubara, Technical Manager, supported our overall efforts during 2016.